nes-b/AstSyns/README.md

   * Paste the code from __ExcitPreprocess__

 ### Synapse Counter
-Assuming a functional bipartite synapse needs a spatial proximity of both pre- and postsynapses, \ the *SynapseCounter* tests every two neighbouring puncta for its colocalization (2-dimensional overlap) of >= 0.33 (default).
+Assuming a functional bipartite synapse needs a spatial proximity of both pre- and postsynapses, \
+the *SynapseCounter* tests every two neighbouring puncta for its colocalization (2-dimensional overlap) of >= 0.33 (default). \
 We define synapses fulfilling this requirement as a (excitatory or inhibitory) bipartite unit.

-Markers to distinguish the type / quality of a synpase used in this approach were:
+Markers to distinguish the type/quality of a synpase used in this approach were:

 type | presynaptic | postsynaptic
 ------------ | ------------- | -------------